José Paranhos, Viscount of Rio Branco: Mission to Paraguay

-In January 1858 Paranhos was sent to Asunción to procure Paraguayan compliance with an 1856 treaty which was supposed to give Brazil the right to navigate the River Paraguay in order to access her province of Mato Grosso.
+In January 1858 Paranhos was sent to Asunción to procure Paraguayan compliance with an 1856 treaty which was supposed to give Brazil the right to navigate the Paraguay River in order to access her province of Mato Grosso.
 The government of Paraguay had been obstructing the passage.
 His diplomatic style was described thus in Professor Whigham's The Paraguayan War:

 The councillor cut an impressive figure.
 He was well over six-foot tall with piercing sky-blue eyes.
 His resplendent diplomat's uniform, which he used on all occasions, shone brightly with gold brocade and included a high collar with white gloves, even in the tropical heat.
 Such fashion was calculated to give him a larger-than-life presence, symbolic of the enormous empire he represented.
 Paraguayans were sensitive to subtleties in appearance and they understood such an image...
 In appearance he suggested a modern European statesman, a man who combined shrewdness and easy familiarity with power...

 The empire was willing, Paranhos stated bluntly, to go to war to enforce the 1856 treaty.
 Francisco Solano López [representing the Paraguayan government] chose to take the councillor's threat at face value.
 On 12 February 1858 the two men signed a convention that ended the restrictions ...